maemreyo/grokking-algorithms/chapter2/arrays_and_linked-list/README.md

 # Arrays and linked lists

 Sometimes you need to store a list of elements in memory.
-Suppose you're writting an app to manage your todos.
-You'll want to store the todos as a list in memory.
+Suppose you're writing an app to manage your todo.
+You'll want to store the todo as a list in memory.

 *Should we use an array or a linked list?*

-Let's store the todos in an array first.
+Let's store the todo in an array first.

-**Using an array means all your tasks are stored contigously (right next to each other) in memory.**
+**Using an array means all your tasks are stored contiguously (right next to each other) in memory.**

 ![Array Memory](../_images/memory_array.png)